StevenWuzz/program-StevenWuzz/PROJECT_DESCRIPTION.md

 ## Project Overview

 ### Description
 Lending Solana is a lending dApp deployed on Solana Devnet based on each user's deposited collateral.
-In this project, there is only **one** lending market which can be initialized and funded by an authority.
-In this project, decentralized governance is not yet implemented, although ideally it should be done via a multisig or a DAO.
+There is only **one** lending market derived from fixed seeds; the first wallet to initialize it becomes the authority that can later fund the loan vault.
+Decentralized governance is not yet implemented, although ideally it should be done via a multisig or a DAO.

-The lending market owns the collateral/loan token mints and token vaults with 5% annual interest and 120% collateral loan rate.
-Connected wallets create their own user account PDA, deposit collateral into the market-owned collateral vault, and can borrow synthetic loan tokens as long as the collateral ratio is respected.
-The frontend exposes every instruction behind a wallet-gated control panel, and keeps market and user state in sync in real time.
+The lending market owns the collateral/loan token mints and token vaults with a stored 5% interest parameter and 120% collateral loan rate (interest accrual/repay flows are not yet implemented on-chain).
+Connected wallets create their own user account PDA, deposit collateral into the market-owned collateral vault, and can borrow synthetic loan tokens as long as the collateral ratio and vault liquidity are respected.
+The frontend exposes every instruction behind a wallet-gated control panel and refreshes market and user state after each operation.

 Due to time constraints, this project does not have a feature to repay loans, liquidate users based on their collaterals, etc. However, a proper and ideal decentralized lending app should have those capabilities.

-Please note that the `Initialize Lending Market` button should currently be disabled since another wallet has initialized it and is the only one that can initialize it.
-In addition, the button to fund the loan vault is also only visible to the same wallet.
+Because the market PDA can only be created once, the `Initialize Lending Market` button becomes disabled after the first successful initialization and the UI shows the stored authority.
+The button to fund the loan vault is only visible to that authority wallet.

 ![Only an authorized wallet can execute these operations](frontend.png)

 ### Key Features
-- **One-click market bootstrap** – The initializer can derive and create the lending market along with its collateral/loan mints and vaults directly from the UI.
-This can only be executed **exactly once** by the authorized wallet.
+- **One-click market bootstrap** – The first initializer derives and creates the lending market along with its collateral/loan mints and vaults directly from the UI; after that, the button is disabled and the stored authority is used for admin flows.
 - **Per-wallet user accounts** – Each wallet owns a PDA user account that records a particular user's deposited collateral and borrowed tokens
 - **Collateralized borrowing flow** – A user can deposit collateral tokens to the wallet, transfer them into the vault, and then request to borrow some tokens within the 120% collateral ratio.
 - **Admin liquidity tooling** – The market authority has a dedicated panel to mint fresh liquidity into the loan vault so users always have tokens to borrow.
-- **Clear and concise UX** – The frontend auto-creates associated token accounts, formats token amounts, shows real-time vault liquidity, and streams instruction status messages.
+- **Clear and concise UX** – The frontend auto-creates associated token accounts, formats token amounts, refreshes vault liquidity after each instruction, and streams status messages.

 ### How to Use the dApp
 1. **Connect Wallet** – Open the deployed site on Devnet and connect using the wallet adapter button.
 2. **Initialize lending market (once per deployment)** – If no market exists, the connected wallet can execute `Initialize Lending Market`, which derives every PDA (market, mints, vaults) and stores the caller as authority.
+Once it exists, the UI reuses the deployed market instead of re-initializing.
 3. **Create user account** – Click “Create user account” to initialize your PDA (seeded by your wallet) that will track deposits and borrows.
 4. **Fund the loan vault (authority only)** – The market authority can mint liquidity into the loan vault via the `Fund Loan Vault` form, so borrowers should always have tokens to draw from.
 5. **Deposit collateral** – Enter an amount, let the UI create your associated token account if needed, and click on `Deposit Collateral`.
 The program mints collateral tokens on-chain and moves them into the market vault while updating your total deposited collateral.
 6. **Borrow tokens** – Choose an amount up to the displayed maximum amount (under the `Your remaining borrow capacity` text) and click on `Borrow Tokens`.
-The program enforces the 120% collateral ratio and sufficient vault liquidity before transferring the loan tokens to your Asocciated Token Account.
+The program enforces the 120% collateral ratio and sufficient vault liquidity before transferring the loan tokens to your Associated Token Account.
 7. **Monitor status** – The dashboard shows PDA addresses, token account balances, vault liquidity, and textual status updates for every instruction you send.

 ## Program Architecture